syncfusion-content/maui-docs/MAUI/TimePicker/time-restriction.md

 ## Minimum Time

-The time picker provides an option to restrict the selection of time items by using the [MinimumTime]() property in [SfTimePicker](), and you cannot select the times beyond the minimum time range.
-The `MinimumTime` value has to be lesser than the `MaximumTime` value.When you set minimum time as timespan only hour and minute gets considered.
+The time picker provides an option to restrict the selection of time items using the [MinimumTime]()property.
+This ensures that times beyond the specified minimum time range cannot be selected.
+The `MinimumTime` value must be less than the `MaximumTime` value.
+When setting the minimum time, only the hour and minute components are considered.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}